-An authentic culinary experience.
+An authentic culinary experience in Medicine Hat.

 "Over half the menu in the summer has ingredients that come from people's gardens, greenhouses, and right off the fields — we know how lucky we are here in Medicine Hat.
 I really do love feeding people; I like making food people like, and that's really how we create the menu.
 We take that direction from our customers, and I would say people are happy,” says Kristine Dalzell, owner of Zucchini Blossom Market & Cafe.